pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 ---

-**NOTE: Why negate the momentum variable after the simulation?**

-The negation of the momentum at the end of the simulated trajectory makes the Metropolis proposal symmetrical, as needed for the acceptance probability above to be valid (**NOTE**: _I do not get this point_).
-However, this negation need not be done in practice, since $K(m) = K(−m)$, and since the momentum is always replaced (by randomly sampling it from a Gaussian) in the first step of the next iteration.

----

 **NOTE: How do we calculate**  $H(\theta, m) − H(\theta^∗, m^∗)$ **?**

 In the case of HMC, the Hamiltonian is given by: